DFKI-NI/arolib/README.md

 [[_TOC_]]

-`arolib` is a c++ library for field geometry processing and (global) trajectory planning of primary machines (e.g. harvesters) and service units (e.g. overload/transport vehicles) participating in arable farming operations such as harvesting.
+`arolib` is a c++ library for field geometry processing and (global) route planning of primary machines (e.g. harvesters) and service units (e.g. overload/transport vehicles) participating in arable farming operations such as harvesting.